Navalny's widow vows to continue his fight against the Kremlin and punish Putin for his death

-“They are cowardly and meanly hiding his body, refusing to give it to his mother and lying miserably while waiting for the trace of another Putin’s Novichok to disappear,” Navalnaya said.
+“They are cowardly and meanly hiding his body, refusing to give it to his mother and lying miserably while waiting for the trace of" poison to disappear, Navalnaya said, suggesting her husband might have been killed with a Novichok-style nerve agent.

 She urged Russians to rally behind her “to share not only the grief and endless pain that has enveloped and gripped us, but also my rage."

-“Rage, anger, hatred for those who dared to kill our future,” she said.
-“I address you with the words of Alexey, in which I really believe: It’s not a shame to do little, it’s a shame to do nothing.
-It’s a shame to let yourself be intimidated.”

-Navalnaya urged all those who mourn Navalny to unite to fulfill his dream of a “beautiful Russia of the future” so that “the unimaginable sacrifice” he made would not have been in vain.

-“The main thing that we can do for Alexei and ourselves is to keep fighting,” she said.
-“Stronger, more fiercely and valiantly that we did before.
-We all need to get together in one strong fist and strike that mad regime, Putin, his cronies, bandits in epaulets, thieves and killers who mutilated our country.”
+She continued: “The main thing that we can do for Alexei and ourselves is to keep fighting. ...
+We all need to get together in one strong fist and strike that mad regime.”

-Navalny’s spokesperson Kira Yarmysh said that the Investigative Committee, the country’s top criminal investigation agency, informed Lyudmila Navalnaya that the cause of her son’s death remained unknown and that the official probe had been extended.
-“They lie, buy time for themselves and do not even hide it,” Yarmysh posted on X, formerly Twitter.
+Navalny’s spokesperson Kira Yarmysh said that the Investigative Committee, the country’s top criminal investigation agency, informed Lyudmila Navalnaya that the official probe into the death had been extended.
+“They lie, buy time for themselves and do not even hide it,” Yarmysh posted on X, the platform formerly known as Twitter.

-Many world leaders blamed President Vladimir Putin and his government for Navalny’s death.
-On Monday, EU foreign policy chief Josep Borrell said the bloc was mulling sanctions against Russia.
+In Brussels on Monday, Navalny’s widow met with European Union foreign ministers and other officials.
+EU foreign policy chief Josep Borrell said the bloc was mulling sanctions against Russia.

-He noted the responsibility for Navalny’s death lies with “Putin himself, but we can go down to the institutional structure of the penitentiary system in Russia,” to track down those involved and impose asset freezes and travel bans.
+He said responsibility for Navalny’s death lies with “Putin himself, but we can go down to the institutional structure of the penitentiary system in Russia,” to impose asset freezes and travel bans.

-Kremlin spokesman Dmitry Peskov slammed what he described as “boorish” and “inadmissible” statements by Western leaders who held Putin responsible for Navalny’s death.
+Kremlin spokesman Dmitry Peskov slammed the accusations from Western leaders as “boorish” and “inadmissible.”

 “Those statements can’t do any harm to the head of our state, but they certainly aren’t becoming for those who make them,” Peskov said in a call with reporters.

-Yarmysh said that Navalny’s 69-year-old mother and his lawyers were not allowed into the morgue in Salekhard on Monday morning.
+Yarmysh said that Navalny’s 69-year-old mother and his lawyers were not allowed into the morgue in Salekhard, the capital of the Arctic Yamalo-Nenets region, on Monday morning.
 The staff didn’t answer when they asked if the body was there, Yarmysh said.

 Asked when Navalny’s body could be handed over to his family, Peskov responded that the Kremlin was not involved in those proceedings, adding that the official probe was continuing in line with the law.